spoonboy-io/dozer/README.md

 If `token` is supplied it will be sent in the AUTHORIZATION header.

 Variables which cotain information about the Morpheus process can be interpolated in the `requestBody` using the standard Golang templating format.
-A complete list can be found here (TODO).
+A complete list can be found [here](https://github.com/spoonboy-io/dozer/blob/master/internal/hook/send.go#L15).

 ### Triggers